Hydrodynamic reception: Seals

 Research on the ability of pinnipeds to detect hydrodynamic stimuli was first done on harbor seals (Phoca vitulina).
 It had been unclear how seals could find food in dark waters.
 It was found that a harbor seal that could use only its whiskers for sensory information (due to being blindfolded and wearing headphones), could respond to weak hydrodynamic stimuli produced by an oscillating sphere within the range of frequencies that fish would generate.
 As with active touch, whiskers are not moved during sensing, but are projected forward and remain in that position.

 To find whether seals could actually follow hydrodynamic stimuli using their vibrissae rather than just detect them, a blindfolded harbor seal with headphones can be released into a tank in which a toy submarine has left a hydrodynamic trail.
 After protracting its vibrissae to the most forward position and making lateral head movements, the seal can locate and follow a trail of 40 meters even when sharp turns to the trail are added.
 When whisker movements are prevented with a mask covering the muzzle, the seal cannot locate and follow the trail, indicating use of information obtained by the whiskers.

 Trails produced by live animals are more complex than that produced by a toy submarine, so the ability of seals to follow trails produced by other seals can also be tested.
 A seal is capable of following this center of this trail, either following the direct path of the trail or using an undulatory pattern involving crossing the trail repeatedly.
 This latter pattern might allow the seal to track a fish swimming in a zigzagging motion, or assist with tracking weak trails by comparing the surrounding water with the prospective trail.

 Other studies have shown that the harbor seal can distinguish between the hydrodynamic trails left by paddles of different sizes and shapes, a finding in agreement with what the lateral line in goldfish is capable of doing.
 Discrimination between different fish species might have adaptive value if it allows seals to capture those with highest energy content.
 Seals can also detect a hydrodynamic trail produced by a fin-like paddle up to 35 seconds old with an accuracy rate greater than chance.
 Accuracy diminishes as the trail becomes older.

-Sea Lions
+Sea lions

-More recently, studies on hydrodynamic detection in the California sea lion (Zalophus californianus) have been done.
-Despite the structure of their mystacial vibrissae, different from those of seals, these sea lions can detect and follow a trail made by a small toy submarine.
+The California sea lion (Zalophus californianus) have mystacial vibrissae that differ from those of seals, but it can detect and follow a trail made by a small toy submarine.
 Sea lions use an undulatory pattern of tracking similar to that in seals, but do not perform as well with increased delay before they are allowed to swim and locate the trail.